Written byAnna Yuan

 How to move photos from iPhone to Mac using iCloud Photo Stream?

-The last resort to import pictures from iPhone to Mac wirelessly is using iCloud Photo Stream.
-Most of you may be confused between iCloud Photos and iCloud Photo Stream?
-Actually, iCloud Photos allows you to store all your photos and videos on the cloud. iCloud Photo Stream uploads only new photos (and not videos and Live Photos) on devices where iCloud Photo Stream is turned on.
+The last resort to importing pictures from iPhone to Mac wirelessly is using iCloud My Photo Stream.
+Most of you may be confused between iCloud Photos and iCloud My Photo Stream.
+Actually, iCloud Photos allows you to store all your photos and videos on the cloud. iCloud My Photo Stream uploads only new photos (and not videos and Live Photos) on devices where iCloud My Photo Stream is turned on.

 It stores only the recent 30 days' worth of photos and up to 1000 photos.
-If you want to see only your most recent photos and transfer them to the Mac, use iCloud Photo Stream and turn it on.
+If you want to see only your most recent photos and transfer them to the Mac, use iCloud My Photo Stream and turn it on.
 Otherwise, use iCloud Photos to back up all your photos and videos as explained in the previous section.
 However, Apple will shut down My Photos Stream on July 26, 2023, if you haven't enabled iCloud Photos, it's time to set up.

 Now, try the following steps to turn iCloud Photo Stream on: